ontolex/morph/index.md

 **morph:InflectionClass** represents the inflection class to which a LexicalEntry belongs/is assigned -- e.g., the declension of a noun, or the conjugation of a verb.
 </div>

+While theoretically inflection classes can vary in their level of unimorfity (cf. [Latin noun third declension] which has plenty of variation in endings), in OntoLex-Morph, an inflection class should not contain allomorphy, i.e. each noun belonging to the same inflection class should share all the possible endings (or apply the exactly the same set or rules).

-It may contain metadata information about this type of declension.
+In addition, an instance of `morph:InflectionClass` may contain metadata information about this class.

-The link between inflection classes and lexical entries is not defined in OntoLex-Morph, but modelled using `ontolex:morphologicalPattern`.
+The link between lexical entries and the corresponding inflection classes is not defined in OntoLex-Morph, but modelled by reusing [`ontolex:morphologicalPattern`](https://www.w3.org/2016/05/ontolex/#morphological-pattern-object-property).
+Inflection rules are connected to their corresponding inflection classes via the property **morph:inflectionClass**.

 <div class="entity">